oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 - Grant the Data Masking role on your target database
 - View sensitive data in your target database
 - Create a masking policy for your target database
-- Modify the masking policy
+- Modify a masking format to use a fixed number
+- Create a group mask
 - Mask sensitive data in your target database
 - View the Data Masking report
 - Validate the masked data in your target database